JuliaComputing/NgSpice.jl/README.md

-# NgHerb -- A Revision of NgSpice
+# NgHerb.jl -- A Revision of NgSpice.jl

-This repository provides a Julia wrapper for NgSpice library.
-It's based on the [NgSpice](https://github.com/JuliaComputing/NgSpice.jl) Julia module by Venkateshprasad Bhat.
+This repository provides a Julia wrapper for `ngspice` shared C library.
+It's based on the [NgSpice.jl](https://github.com/JuliaComputing/NgSpice.jl) Julia module by Venkateshprasad Bhat.
-NgHerb implements these changes:
+NgHerb.jl implements these changes:

-* Thread safety for NgSpice callbacks, to resolve segfaults in Julia 12.6+
+* Thread safety for `ngspice` callbacks, to resolve segfaults in Julia 1.12.6+
 * Removed unused callbacks
-* Removed REPL and Plot features for easier maintenance
+* Removed some REPL and Plot features for easier maintenance

-NgHerb has some additional streamlining compared to NgSpice.
+NgHerb.jl has some additional streamlining compared to NgSpice.jl

-The main purpose is to provide a minimal `ngspice` library wrapper that works stably with more recent Julia versions.
-As of Julia 12.6, the original NgSpice module is broken unless Julia is constrained to one thread, i.e. `julia -t 1`.
-NgHerb tries to fix this by introducing a CircularBuffer to manage asyncrhonous output from the `ngspice`.
+The main purpose of this fork is to provide a minimal `ngspice` library wrapper that works stably with more recent Julia versions.
+As of Julia 1.12.6, the upstream NgSpice.jl module is broken unless Julia is constrained to one thread, i.e. `julia -t 1`.
+NgHerb.jl tries to fix this by introducing a CircularBuffer to manage asynchronous output from the `ngspice`.
+I made a fork rather than mess with NgSpice.jl directly, mainly because I'm not super confident about my solution.

 ## Usage: